top of page

 Different styles of salsa that you can learn at our school:

-New York Style Salsa (Salsa on2)
+New York Style Salsa (Salsa on2) this style we give on request

 Rinus Cannegieter & Eva Plakwicz